 You can really use any size of card that you want.
 Mine was 4 x 5 inches (finished size).
 2. Now you will cut your paper stripes.
 To do this I used my paper cutter but angled my paper to get an uneven strip of paper.
-Not Your Grandma's Pop Up Card.
+3. 4.
+5. 6.
+7. Like this.
+The ends of the ribbon fold around the front of the card like this: Not Your Grandma's Pop Up Card.
 Pop up cards are fun, we've all been making them since kindergarten right?

 Well, I did.
 So I made these bookmarks today, and thought I'd share it with you in case you are the same kind of unrepentant procrastinator I am.
+That's why I'm posting this on Thursday instead of Friday, to give you more lead time.
+What you'll need: 1) the printable PDF of the template, get it here2) letter-sized cardstock3) fabric scrap4) craft knife5) short length of thinnish ribbon6) .25 inch hole punch7) spray adhesive8) bone folder.
 Paper bag Valentine card.
 The card is constructed out of these materials: 1 brown paper "lunch" bag 1 8.5" x 11" sheet light-colored coordinating paper 1 3" x 3" coordinating cardstock 1 pony bead of a coordinating color --any bead which can fit over your ribbon will work fine total 24 to 30 inches of thin, coordinating ribbon --2 pieces 6" to 8" --1 piece 12" to 14" These tools are required: glue of some sort -- I used a glue stick, but regular white glue would also be fine. scissors ruler For the decoration, you can go one of two routes, or combine them: a crayon of a coordinating color colored pencil or pen of a coordinating color OR ink pad of a coordinating color a pen of a coordinating color various stamps --I used one flowery type stamp for the outside, a curlique-type stamp for the bottom, and letter stamps for initials.